matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ```
 Config option: `redis`

-Configuration for [Redis]() # TODO add link when using workers.
+Configuration for Redis when using workers.
 This *must* be enabled when
 using workers (unless using old style direct TCP configuration).
-Has the following options:
+This setting has the following sub-options:
 * `enabled`: whether to use Redis support.
 Defaults to false.
 * `host` and `port`: Optional host and port to use to connect to redis.
 Defaults to
    localhost and 6379